bhaskar-shrestha/Organization.Addressbook/README.md

 * I can see a lot of data mapping inside the service layer.
 Create a separate mapping layer to extract mapping logic
 * Commit and push

+### Step 6 (individual prompts)
+* UI has a form to add a new person to the system and a separate form to attach the person to a branch

+### Step 7 (individual prompts)
+* UI has a page to list organizations with basic filters.
+The result requires to display:
+    - Org Name
+    - Org ABN
+    - Org ACN